Corpus iurisprudentiae Romanae

 De confessis

-(Concerning confessions.)
+(Concerning Confessions.)

 1 Paulus libro quinquagensimo sexto ad edictum.
 Confessus pro iudicato est, qui quodammodo sua sententia damnatur.